Tubular Bells II

 Tubular Bells II is the fifteenth studio album by English guitarist and songwriter Mike Oldfield.
 It was released on 31 August 1992 by Warner Music UK and is the successor to his debut album Tubular Bells (1973).
 It was Oldfield's first album for Warner after having worked with Virgin Records for twenty years.
-Like its predecessor, Tubular Bells II charted at number 1 in the UK Albums Chart and spun off a top 10 single, "Sentinel".
+Like its predecessor, Tubular Bells II reached number 1 in the UK Albums Chart and spun off a top 10 single, "Sentinel".

 Background

-In January 1991, Oldfield's contract with Virgin Records expired, thus ending a partnership that had lasted since 1972 as the first musician signed to the label.
-Virgin had pressed Oldfield to produce a sequel to his debut album Tubular Bells (1973) for a number of years but Oldfield resisted, partly due to his increasing dissatisfaction in Virgin's efforts to promote his albums and his rift with co-founder Richard Branson.
+In January 1991, Oldfield's contract with Virgin Records expired, ending a partnership that had lasted since 1972 as the first musician signed to the label.
+Virgin had pressed Oldfield to produce a sequel to his debut album, Tubular Bells (1973), but Oldfield resisted, partly due to his increasing dissatisfaction in Virgin's efforts to promote his albums and his rift with the co-founder, Richard Branson.
 Oldfield also felt that making a sequel in the 1970s, so soon after its release, would have been "far too obvious" and may lead to creative burnout.
-Tubular Bells became Oldfield's best selling album and had continued to sell around 100,000 copies each year.
+Tubular Bells became Oldfield's bestselling album and had continued to sell around 100,000 copies each year.

 After releasing Heavens Open (1991), his final album for Virgin, Oldfield felt the time was right to start on a sequel to Tubular Bells.
-At the same time he signed a two-album recording deal with Warner Music UK following negotiations with chairman Rob Dickins.
+He signed a two-album recording deal with Warner Music UK following negotiations with the chairman, Rob Dickins.
 Oldfield praised management at Warner for expressing interest in his music and offering constructive suggestions that would help sales without feeling "tied by them", as opposed to Virgin.